AdaGold/swap-meet/README.md

 ## One-Time Project Setup

-Follow these directions once, a the beginning of your project:
+Follow these directions once, at the beginning of your project:

 1. Navigate to your projects folder named `projects`